Ambassador Francis Rooney represents Florida’s 19th Congressional District

 In addition to his business career, Rooney and his family have a longstanding tradition of public and community service.
 He was appointed by President George W. Bush to serve as U.S. Ambassador to the Holy See from 2005 to 2008, and has also served on numerous public and private boards, including Naples Community Hospital, the Florida Gulf Coast University Foundation, the Center for the Study of the Presidency and Congress, and the Advisory Commission of the Panama Canal.

 A graduate of Georgetown University (A.B.
 1975) and Georgetown University Law Center (J.D.
 1978), Rooney has honorary degrees from the University of Notre Dame (2006) and the University of Dallas (2010).
-He is a former member of the District of Columbia and Texas Bars, holds a U.S. Coast Guard 100 Ton Masters License (sailing endorsement), and is a lifetime member of the National Rifle Association.
+He is a former member of the District of Columbia and Texas Bars, and holds a U.S. Coast Guard 100 Ton Masters License (sailing endorsement).